 - 7.1 Risk assessments must be undertaken and completed by the Visit Leader.
 Pupils must not be placed in situations which expose them to an unacceptable level of risk.
 Safety must always be the prime consideration.
 If the risks cannot be contained, then the visit must not take place. - 7.2 The risk assessment should be carried out in accordance with the following considerations derived from Health and Safety Advice for Schools guidance.
-These are: - What are the hazards? - Who might be affected by them? - What safety measures need to be in place to reduce the risk to an acceptable level? - Can the Visit Leader put the safety measures into place? - What steps will be taken in an emergency? - 7.3 The Visit Leader must record the risk assessment as 'Event Specific Notes' on the Evolve form.
+These are: - What are the hazards? - Who might be affected by them? - What safety measures need to be in place to reduce the risk to an acceptable level? - Can the Visit Leader put the safety measures into place? - What steps will be taken in an emergency? - 7.3 The Visit Leader must undertake a risk assessment checklist, which will help determine if additional information needs to be added as 'Event Specific Notes' on the EVOLVE form.
+Assessing risk often takes place over time and, for more complex or higher risk trips, may involve multiple conversations with the EVC taking account of contextual information as the trip approaches.
 The Visit Leader must make all teachers/supervisors and pupils on the visit aware of the measures they should take to reduce the risk. - 7.4 For pupils with Special Education Needs or Disabilities (SEND) or an Education, Health and Care Plan (EHCP), an individual risk assessment for off-site visits will be completed if appropriate.
 Visit Leaders must ensure that the individual risk assessments for pupils with SEND have been updated to take account of the planned activities during the proposed visit and that all leaders hold a copy for each pupil in their group. - 7.5 Sports Away fixtures are subject to a generic risk assessment completed annually.
 The Sports Leader responsible for the group should monitor the risks throughout the fixture and take appropriate action when necessary.